-They are great for watching videos, playing games and even reading.
-Add a keyboard, and they are great for work too.
+Although a tablet is mostly used for entertainment, tablets with keyboards are great for work.
 Many tablets these days come with optional accessories that you can buy separately.
 Sometimes they’re designed to work best on their own and the accessories are just a bonus.
 However, some come with a detachable keyboard, functioning as both tablet and laptop.
 Several big brands have made such devices and here are our picks for the best tablet with keyboard.

 The S-Pen has a seamless design with over 4000 levels of pressure sensitivity.
-So this device is great for taking notes and drawing too.
+So this tablet is great for taking notes and drawing too.

 This Samsung tablet with keyboard can be your best company for business and pleasure.

-Unlike the Samsung Galaxy tab S6, the screen size on this may be a bit large for a tab but it’s great for the multiple uses.
-It has a high-resolution super AMOLED display, which makes images look as beautiful as the tab itself.
+Unlike the Samsung Galaxy tab S6, the screen size on this may be a bit too big for a tablet but it’s great for multi tasking.
+It has a high-resolution super AMOLED display, which makes images look as beautiful as the tablet itself.
 The colors are vibrant and the screen gets very bright.

 The i5 processor and 4GB RAM in the Samsung Galaxy tab ensure fast and smooth performance.
 The keyboard comes in a folio case with a magnetic attachment.
 Around the edges you can also find your regular power button, volume keys and two USB C ports.

-There is a 13MP camera that is pretty good for a tab and takes great pictures.
-Apart from that, this device is our favorite tablet keyboard combo.
+There is a 13MP camera that is pretty good for a tablet and takes great pictures.
+The Samsung Galaxy tab is our favorite tablet-keyboard combo.

 Best for Work

 In 2019, Microsoft launched one of its best in the Surface Pro range.
-It looks exactly like its predecessor, with the exception of a USB port.
+The Microsoft Surface Pro 7 looks exactly like its predecessor, Surface Pro 6, with the exception of a USB port.

-It has a large 12.3” (312.42 mm) display and Intel Core i7 10th Gen processor, which makes for a powerful device.
-This is the Windows tablet with keyboard you need if you plan to merge work and travel.
+It has a large 12.3” (312.42 mm) display and i7 10th Gen processor, which makes for a powerful tablet.
+The Surface Pro 7 is the Windows tablet with keyboard you need if you plan to merge office work and travel.

-This device comes in three variations of RAM – 4GB, 8GB or 16GB.
+This tablet comes in three variations of RAM – 4GB, 8GB or 16GB.
 It is also available in processor variations of core i3, i5 or i7.
 Since they’re all 10th generation versions, you inevitably get a great performance.
 The new Windows Hello also allows you to unlock the tablet with Face ID.

 The keyboard has soft fabric and does not feel like a laptop at all.
 However, the keys are very responsive and typing is quite enjoyable.